Selena Gomez opens up about '13 Reasons Why' and her own struggles

 (CNN)Selena Gomez's new series for Netflix, "13 Reasons Why," has been a passion project of hers since she was a teen.
 That's because, Gomez admits, the theme of the show, about a teenage girl struggling emotionally, "hits very close to home."

-The 90 days to which Gomez referred were the time she spent in a treatment center beginning last August.
-At the time she said part of the reason she did that was to deal with "anxiety, panic attacks and depression" which she said are side effects of her ongoing battle with Lupus.
-But other than one statement on the subject, she has until now largely been silent about her own struggles since then.
+The 90 days to which Gomez referred were the time she spent in a treatment center beginning in August.
+At the time, she said part of the reason she did that was to deal with "anxiety, panic attacks and depression" which she said are side effects of her ongoing battle with lupus.
+But other than one statement on the subject, she has largely been silent about her own struggles since then.

-"Whether it was just kids or growing up in the biggest high school in the world, which was the Disney channel, it was also adults that had the audacity to kind of tell me how I should live my life," Gomez continued.
+"Whether it was just kids or growing up in the biggest high school in the world, which was the Disney Channel, it was also adults that had the audacity to kind of tell me how I should live my life," Gomez continued.
 "And it was very confusing for me.
 It was so confusing.
 I had no idea who I was going to be and what I'm still going to become.
 It definitely hits home."

 "13 Reasons Why" is based on a young-adult novel by Jay Asher about a teenage girl who leaves behind 13 cassette tapes explaining why she committed suicide.